zsakowitz/rewrites/README.md

 proper keyboard shortcuts to StackBlitz and doubles the speed of a video in YouTube when activated.

+**[coercions.ts](./coercions.ts)**: An experiment to ensure the logic for project nya's coercion system will work before implementing it in the (admittedly more complicated) actual codebase.

 **[complex.ts](./complex.ts)**: An arbitrary precision complex number library.

 **[conjuncts3.js](./conjuncts3.js)**: @ts-check